Characterization of the response of IHEP-IME LGAD with shallow carbon to Gamma Irradiation: Introduction

-In this paper, we investigate the performance of IHEP-IME LGAD v3 under $^{60}$Co gamma irradiation with maximum dose of 2M Gy.
-Such irradiation causes surface damage at the SiO$_2$ and the Si-SiO$_2$ interface by inducing oxide charges and interface traps, and point defects in silicon sensors by Compton electrons and photoelectrons \cite{JZhang_2012,Lecoq2020}.
-This investigation aims to optimize the surface parameters of LGAD design.
+To achieve excellent irradiation hardness, the Institute of High Energy Physics (IHEP) collaborated with the Institute of Microelectronics (IME) to develop a new carbon-doped LGAD named IHEP-IME LGAD.
+This paper focuses on evaluating the performance of the third version of IHEP-IME LGAD (IHEP-IMEv3 LGAD, or v3) under $^{60}$Co gamma-ray irradiation with a maximum dose of 2 MGy.
+Such irradiation leads to surface damage at the SiO$_2$ and Si-SiO$_2$ interface, inducing oxide charges, interface traps, and point defects in the silicon sensors caused by Compton electrons and photoelectrons \cite{JZhang_2012,Lecoq2020}.
+The objective of this investigation is to optimize the surface parameters in LGAD design.

-We present the IHEP-IME v3 LGAD and describe the irradiation and test setups in Sections \ref{sec:sample} and \ref{sec:irradiation}, present and analyze the experimental results in Section \ref{sec:result}, and provide a conclusion in Section \ref{sec:conc}.
+This paper is organized as follows: Section \ref{sec:sample} presents the v3 LGAD and describes the sample and fabrication process.
+Section \ref{sec:irradiation} provides details of the irradiation and test setups.
+The experimental results are presented and analyzed in Section \ref{sec:result}, followed by a conclusion in Section \ref{sec:conc}.